tjhickey724/MasteryLearningApp/doc/README.md

 The personalized exams require a few additional files: (preamble.tex, title.tex) which provide information about the policies for the exam that are copied into each student's exam.
 We supply default versions of these but you might want to customized them by clicking on the "edit" icon next to the course name.

 #### Creating a Makeup Exam
 For large class there will often be some students who can not take a given exam.
-In that case, we can create a problem set corresponding to the makeup exam and specify that it is a makeup of a particular already graded MGA exam.
+In that case, you can create a makeup exam corresponding to the specified exam.
 When you generate a personalized exam for a problem set that is a makeup, it will only generate exams for students who missed the specified exam.

 ## Exam grading and online access to the MLA
-The current version of the MLA allows the instructor to give students access to the MLA course so that they can upload their exam answers directly to the app, and the teaching assistants can grade the answers and have them automatically stored in the app, but these features are somewhat limited for now.
+The MLO0 version of an MLA course allows the instructor to give students access to the MLA course so that they can upload their exam answers directly to the app, and the teaching assistants can grade the answers and have them automatically stored in the app, but these features are somewhat limited for now.

-For the present, students can only upload pictures of their exam answers.
-The grading feature allows instructors to review an answer and specify whether it demonstrates mastery by checking a checkbox.
+The MLA1 version requires students to use the app to upload pictures of their answers to each exam question.
+The grading feature allows graders to review an answer and specify whether it demonstrates mastery by checking a checkbox.
 They can also provide plaintext feedback.

-### Allowing Markdown problems
+### Future work ...
+Allowing Markdown problems
 We are considering allowing problems to be written in markdown and then converted to LaTeX.
 If the personalized exam contained markdown questions we woujld need to use something like the following command to generate the pdf
 ``` bash
 pdflatex -shell-escape FILE.tex